Maximally stretched laminations on geometrically finite hyperbolic manifolds: An equivariant Kirszbraun--Valentine theorem for amenable groups

 \begin{remark} The same proof shows that if $K$ is a nonempty compact subset of~$\R^n$, then any Lipschitz map $\varphi : K\rightarrow\R^n$ admits an extension $f : \R^n\rightarrow\R^n$ with the same Lipschitz constant.
-There is no constraint on the Lipschitz constant for~$\R^n$ since $\R^n$ is flat and so the analogue of Toponogov's theorem holds for any $C\geq 0$.
-This is the original theorem proved by Kirszbraun \cite{kir34} (the hyperbolic version is due to Valentine \cite{val44}). \end{remark}
+There is no constraint on the Lipschitz constant for~$\R^n$ since the Euclidean analogue of Toponogov's theorem holds for any $C\geq 0$.
+This Euclidean extension result is the one originally proved by Kirszbraun \cite{kir34}, by a different approach based on Helly's theorem.
+The hyperbolic version is due to Valentine \cite{val44}. \end{remark}

 \begin{remark} Proposition~\ref{prop:classicalKirszbraun} actually holds for \emph{any} subset $K$ of~$\HH^n$, not necessarily compact.
 Indeed, we can always extend~$\varphi$ to the closure $\overline{K}$ of~$K$ by continuity, with the same Lipschitz constant, and view $\overline{K}$ as an increasing union of compact sets $K_i$, $i\in\N$.
 Proposition~\ref{prop:classicalKirszbraun} gives extensions $f_i : \HH^n\rightarrow\nolinebreak\HH^n$ of $\varphi|_{K_i}$ with $\Lip(f_i)\leq\Lip(\varphi)$, and by the Arzel\`a--Ascoli theorem we can extract a pointwise limit $f$ from the~$f_i$, extending $\varphi$ with $\Lip(f)=\Lip(\varphi)$. \end{remark}